getodk/collect/README.md

 RELEASE_KEY_ALIAS=key-alias
 RELEASE_KEY_PASSWORD=secure-alias-password
 ```
-Run `./gradlew assembleRelease` and, if successful, a signed release will be at `collect_app/build/outputs/apk`.
+To generate official signed releases, you'll need the keystore file, the keystore passwords, a configured `secrets.properties` file, and then run `./gradlew assembleRelease`.
+If successful, a signed release will be at `collect_app/build/outputs/apk`.

-You can also use Android Studio by going to `Build` menu, `Generate Signed APK...`, and generate signed releases that way.

 ## Troubleshooting
 #### Error when running Robolectric tests from Android Studio on macOS: `build/intermediates/bundles/debug/AndroidManifest.xml (No such file or directory)`